IgniteUI/indigo-design-docfx/en/components/input.md

 ### State

 When the user interacts with the Input, it goes through various states: **idle** with a placeholder in the place of the content, focused while the user is typing in it, filled once the user has finished adding content and moved on, and disabled when the input does not support any interaction.
-These flexibility enhancements afford a more dynamic interaction design that can seemlessly flow into high-fidelity prototyping.
+These flexibility enhancements afford a more dynamic interaction design that can seamlessly flow into high-fidelity prototyping.

 ![](../images/input_focused.png)
 `focused`